apache/druid/docs/development/extensions-core/avro.md

 You can ingest `record` and `map` types representing nested data with a [flattenSpec](../../ingestion/data-formats.md#flattenspec) on the parser.

 ### Logical types
-Druid doesn't currently support Avro logical types.
+Druid does not currently support Avro logical types.
 It ignores them and handles fields according to the underlying primitive type.